aws-samples/aws-serverless-workshop-innovator-island/6-eventbridge/README.md

 ## Overview

-The Flow & Traffic Controller system provides the web app with ride times via an SNS topic in another AWS account.
+The Flow & Traffic Controller system provides the web app with ride times via an SNS topic.

 Now the guests know about wait times and outages, but the park's maintenance staff don't know when ride systems are down.
 They would like notifications when problems occur.
 Since you have deployed the previous app already, we want to address this new requirement without making any changes to the existing infrastructure.